armory3d/armorpaint_docs/README.md

 - `Brush Opacity`: Pressure affects the opacity of brush.
 - `Brush Hardness`: Pressure affects the hardness of brush.

->When using Wacom tablets on Windows, ensure `Use Windows Ink` option is enabled in [Wacom Tablet Properties](https://armorpaint.org/manual/img/wacom.png).
+>ArmorPaint uses `Windows Ink` API on Windows. `Windows Ink` is available on Windows 8 or newer.
+When using Wacom tablets on Windows, ensure `Use Windows Ink` option is enabled in [Wacom Tablet Properties](https://armorpaint.org/manual/img/wacom.png).

 ##### Viewport Quality